 The criteria to obtain a Purchasing Card is as follows:

-- Applicant must be an employee of the University of South Carolina.
+- Applicant must be a full-time employee of the University of South Carolina.

 - Applicant's request for a Purchasing Card must be approved by his/her Department Head.

 - Employee must attend a training session before he/she may be issued a Purchasing Card.

 - Each individual Cardholder must sign a Cardholder agreement and return it to the program administrator.